stephenberry/repe/README.md

 >
 > This specification is under ACTIVE DEVELOPMENT and should be considered UNSTABLE.

 REPE is a fast and simple RPC protocol that can package any data format.
-It defines a simple binary header that pairs with a payload that can be JSON, BEVE, or any other binary or text format.
+It defines a binary header that pairs with a payload that can be JSON, BEVE, or any other binary or text format.

 - High performance
 - Easy to use